pulumi/registry/themes/default/content/registry/packages/equinix-metal/installation-configuration.md

 The Pulumi Equinix Metal provider uses the Equinix Metal SDK to manage and provision resources.

-> Pulumi relies on the Equinix Metal SDK to authenticate requests from your computer to Equinix Metal.
-Your credentials are never sent
-> to pulumi.com.

-The Pulumi Equinix Metal Provider needs to be configured with Equinix Metal credentials before it can be used to create resources.

 ## Installation

 The Equinix Metal provider is available as a package in all Pulumi languages: